IJsselstein, Monday, 24 April 2006 03:17:19

 Bohol is blessed with a number of marvelous white beaches, which just await to be discovered and enjoyed.

-Alona Beach Probably the most beautiful, and surely the most developed beach on Panglao is Alona Beach.
+Alona Beach is one of the famous beaches on Panglao island.
 Located at the Southwest of the island, this beach is about one and a half kilometers long, lined with nice resorts, which are great to stay for a some time, a number of well equiped diving establishments and pleasant places to eat out, if you do not want to eat at your resort's restaurant for a change.

 Probably the only drawback of the beach are the large numbers of sea urchins that inhabit the water, starting some twenty or thirty meters out of the coast.
 You will just have to be careful when wading.